OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

 :r !disklabel -d sd1 | grep j:

-Then maneuver the line right below i:, write the changes, and exit.
+Then move the line below i:, write the changes, and exit.
+You can mount the partition and load the firmware:

 # mount /dev/sd1j /mnt